aabraha18/Cyber_Learnings/Project 1/Project 1 - ELK Stack.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - Web 1: 10.0.0.5
-- Web: 2 10.0.0.6
+- Web 2: 10.0.0.6

-We have installed the following Beats on these machines:
+The following Beats have been installed on these machines:
+- Filebeat
-- Filebeat and Metricbeat
+- Metricbeat

-These Beats allow us to collect the following information from each machine:
-  - Filebeat collects and organizes log files to send to Logstash and ElasticSearch.
-It monitors which files have changed and when.
-  - Metricbeat collects metrics and statistics. i.e., Collecting data, memory usage, etc.
+Filebeat collects and organizes log files to send to Logstash and ElasticSearch, monitoring which files changed and when.
+Metricbeat collects metrics and statistics. (i.e., collecting data, memory usage, etc.)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: